NuGet/NuGet.Client/docs/coding-guidelines.md

 1. If a file happens to differ in style from these guidelines (e.g. private members are named `m_member` rather than `_member`), the existing style in that file takes precedence.
 Changes/refactorings are possible, but depending on the complexity, change frequency of the file, might need to be considered on their own merits in a separate pull request.

-1. We only use `var` when it's obvious what the variable type is.
+1. Don't use `var` when it's not obvious what the variable type is.
 For example the following are correct:

     ```cs